 Inspect the smoke and carbon monoxide detectors

-The state’s building codes obligate every landlord to install properly operating smoke and carbon monoxide detectors within their Raleigh rental properties.
+The state’s building codes obligate every landlord to install properly operating smoke and carbon monoxide detectors within their rental properties.
 Since these devices play a critical role in ensuring the safety of the renters, it is imperative that they remain in good working conditions.
 Make time to inspect the gadgets and verify that they do work and that the batteries are in an excellent shape.
 When renters see how much concern you put into their wellbeing, they too will deliberately work in keeping you happy.

 Clean the Rental’s HVAC system

-Since Raleigh, NC has relatively hot summers; it is prudent to ensure that the HVAC systems in your rental houses work efficiently.
+It is prudent to ensure that the HVAC systems in your rental houses work efficiently.
 Come up with a schedule where you change the filters, inspect the units and clean them.
 Such maintenance service will ensure that your AC equipment runs efficiently without being overworked.
 As a result, the devices will last longer, while your tenants will enjoy favorable room conditions devoid of increasing energy bills.

 Unclog the fireplace

-In case your rental property in Raleigh has a fireplace, you should take the time to remove dirt, soot or any other debris that might clog the chimney.
+In case your rental property has a fireplace, you should take the time to remove dirt, soot or any other debris that might clog the chimney.
 A clogged vent is a nuisance since instead of releasing smoke outside, the smoke spreads throughout your home.
 Furthermore, it results in the buildup of creosote, which can eventually result in a fire outbreak.

 Owning real estate is a great investment decision but it takes a lot of time and planning to come on top.
 Investing in properly maintaining your properties is a great way to keep ahead.